More about Bikaji Foods International Limited

 |---|---|

-BIKAJI's forward EPS surpasses its trailing EPS, indicating that the company is expected to be more profitable in the current financial year.
-This reflects growing confidence in BIKAJI's earnings potential, suggesting stronger financial performance compared to the previous year.
+BIKAJI's forward EPS being higher than its trailing EPS points to expected growth in profitability.
+This suggests that the company is projected to perform better in the current financial year, with higher earnings forecasted compared to the previous year.

 Price projections: